microsoft/teams-ai/README.md

 The SDK also facilitates the creation of bots that uses an [OpenAI](https://openai.com/api/) API key to provide an AI-driven conversational experience, or the same using Azure Foundry.

-This SDK is under private preview and is subject to change.
+This SDK is under public preview and is subject to change.
 We welcome your feedback and contributions!

 \*\*To get started, check out the getting started table of contents.